 Under the Trump administration, we could see a loosening up of some of the fees and restrictions with subprime mortgages, but we will have to see what legislation comes out of Washington DC in 2017 before we can draw any conclusions.

-If your credit score is above 620, you will have more options for a loan than if it is below that.
+If your credit score is above 620, you will have more options for a home mortgage than if it is below that.

 A great option for a credit score between 580 and 619 is an FHA mortgage for bad credit.
 The FHA insured loan is guaranteed by the Federal Housing Administration, which is a US government agency.
 With that guarantee, more lenders are willing to lend to people with average or even bad credit.
 The minimum credit score on a government mortgage will vary by lender as FHA does not impose minimum credit score requirements.
 However, most FHA-approved companies do impose their own minimum credit score requirement which typically ranges from 580-620.